andreafabrizi/DNSProxy/README.md

 ## Integration, easy with standards:

 DNSP has been build keeping in mind _simplicity_ and _standardness_.
 Most of us will know that -on a modern Linux box- an extra layer of caching DNS  is provided by nscd or dnsmasq services.
 Even in presence of such caches, UDP+TCP DNS traffic accounts today for a sensible and quite constant bandwidth consumption.

 DNSP is _not_ an alternative to such caching services.
-They can coexist if needed.
-In a way, DNS can be integrated to work closely with **DNS services** in empowering a more distributed cache, or might be dropping the HTTP cache as a whole, in favour of clever methods of doing the same operation: certify and distribute DNS by means of HTTP standardised methods.
+They can coexist when needed.
+In a way, DNS can be integrated to work closely with new **DNS services** in empowering a more distributed cache, or might be dropping the HTTP cache as a whole, in favour of clever methods of doing the same operation: distribute DNS by means of standardised HTTP methods.

-Infact, in a scenario of CDN, anycasting and load balancing, the HTTP (insecure) cache is becoming less and less effective, due to the added security layers and increasing speed between peers (hence the lack of the need of an HTTP proxy).
-A thing I will soon look into is "UDP multiplexing", aka QUIC.
-I still believe UDP has more to show.
-I just play and have fun learning programming.
+In a scenario dominated by CDN, anycasting and load balancing, the HTTP (insecure) cache is becoming less and less effective due to the added security layers and increasing speed between peers (hence the lack of the need of an HTTP proxy).
+It will be worth looking at QUIC, the UDP-multiplexing upcoming HTTP/3 standard.

-As the whole internet has been, a **standardised work in progress** since the past 30-40 years, so DNSP is: an experimental software, a community tool.
+As the whole internet has been - a **standardised work in progress** in the past 40 years - so DNSP is: experimental software, a community tool.

-DNSP presents itself as an alternative transport method of the same good old and fascinating DNS.
-As I often stated, DNSP was conceived as a way to help overcoming censorship and trackability via DNS.
-As you might question yourself, yes, any **DNS-over-HTTP** will leave a trace, just the trace will be in a different place, not on the UDP level anyway.
+DNSP presents itself as an alternative transport method of the good old and fascinating DNS.
+As I often stated, DNSP was conceived as a way to help overcome censorship and trackability via DNS.
+As you might question yourself -YES- any **DNS-over-HTTP** will leave a trace, just that trace will be in a different place, not on UDP level but eventually onto some HTTP webserver logs on a remote server.

-I never meant to say that DNSP is faster or better than any other, is just pretty new on its own.
-Is a big piece of curl/threaded code that helps people _transporting_ and _sharing_ DNS.
+I never meant to state that DNSP is faster or better than any other DNS server, but is definitely original on its own.
+Is a really ugly piece of single-threaded code made to help people _transporting_ and _sharing_ DNS.

 ## Changelog:

 #### TODO:
 * DNSSEC tests ?
 * to use NGHTTP2 in place of CURL.
 A faster way to support H2 (anyways, CURL requires NGHTTP2)
-* implementing request/response headers PHP, according to new content type "application/dns"
 * implement HTTP/2 PUSH, for smoother and opportunistic DNS answers.
 Remember, there's no ID field in DOH !
+* offer GET & POST choice on method (for all DoH and pre-DoH URLs).

 #### WIP:
 * use Warning headers to signal something
+* parallelize requests, choose the faster
+* restore performances, currently impacted by new TCP handlers

 #### SEMI-OFFICIAL DOH SERVER LIST
 * 1.1.1.1